lebaz20/credit-approval-ml/README.md

     1. Remove rows with missing data.
     2. Fill continuous data with columns' mean/median values and categorical data with columns' most frequent category.
-    3. Fill based on predictive models between mostly correlated columns.
+    3. Fill based on predictive models with limited correlation.
-    4. Fill using unsupervised learning.
+    4. Fill based on predictive models with full correlation.
     5. Fill using deep learning.
     6. Use Algorithms that support missing values.